nlopez39/Contact-Manager/README.md

 # Contact-Manager
 This is a very simple app that manages contacts in a phonebook.
-Built in C# and SQL as the Database
+Built in C#